gzhu06/GenerativeSourceSeparation/generator/glow/README.md

 Unconditional audio generator Glow

 ## Introduction
-We provide uncontional generator training using MUSDB18 for modeling source priors, conditional version is easy to implement based on unconditional version.
+We provide uncontional generator training using MUSDB18 for modeling source priors.
 In Glow generator training, we use apex from NVIDIA.

 ## Usage
 ### Dataset: